 I attended BYU on a scholarship.
 Upon graduation, a friend who was heading to law school dared me to take the LSAT with him.
 I accepted the dare, took the test, was offered positions at BYU law school and others, and signed up for BYU Law School.

 I moved on and worked as a paid law clerk in the Securities Law division of a prominent Wall Street law firm.
 Shortly thereafter, I returned to BYU Law for my last 2 years where I served as Student Body Vice President, founding the Rexlee Run for Cancer Research, among other projects.

 After graduating law school, I accepted a job prosecuting Stock Fraud for the SEC in Salt Lake City.
 I spent 3 years investigating and prosecuting financial crimes against Utah citizens.

-Over the next several years, I started a school, a family, I became a Superintendent, bought a house, over-saw business finance, and construction, and advocated politically for important issues, including education.
+Over the next several years, I started a school, a family, I became a school superintendent, bought a house, over-saw business finance, and construction, and advocated politically for important issues, including education.

 Unfortunately, in 2018, my dear husband died unexpectedly.
 Although this has been a tremendous challenge for my kids and me, it has driven home further the sacred nature of home, of security, and importance of protecting the private property rights of Salt Lake County residents.